systemslab/popper-paper/paper/paper.md

 _Popper_ assists in the creation of articles that are developed as an OSS project.
 It provides the following unique features:

- 2. Composable

-## Self-containment

-A popper repository contains all the information necessary to reproduce the article's findings.
-There are `paper/` and `experiments/` folders, and every experiment has a `datasets/` folder in it.
+ 1. Abstract research workflows and provide a tool that is agnostic of specific tools.
+ 2. Works for commonly used toolchains.
+ 3. Embrace a methodology for generating self-contained experiments.
+ 4. Provide with re-usable experiment templates to minimize the time taken to get a researcher up to speed with a research project.
+ 5. Automated Validation

 ## Toolchain-agnosticism

-We designed Popper as a general approach, applicable to a wide variety of environments, from cloud to HPC.
-In general, Popper can be applied in any scenario where a component (data, code, infrastructure, hardware, etc.) is referenceable, and where there is an underlying tool that consumes these IDs so that they can be acted upon (install, run, store, visualize, etc.).
+We designed Popper as a general tool, applicable to a wide variety of environments, from cloud to HPC.
+Figure 2 In general, Popper can be applied in any scenario where a component (data, code, infrastructure, hardware, etc.) is referenceable, and where there is an underlying tool that consumes these IDs so that they can be acted upon (install, run, store, visualize, etc.).
 The core idea behind Popper is to borrow